-How do you know if an adoption is ethical?
+How do you know if adoption is ethical?

 2. Research Agencies

 Do not assume that all adoption agencies and facilitators are equal and/or that they will have your best interest or the best interest of birth families and waiting children at heart.
-Possibly one of the most important decisions you will make during your adoption journey is in choosing a reputable and accountable agency to work throughout the process with.
+Possibly one of the most important decisions you will make during your adoption journey is in choosing a reputable and accountable agency to work with throughout the process.

 Looking up the organization’s Form 990 or annual tax form if the agency is listed as a nonprofit.